charkins/gnome-shell-extension-notesearch/README.md

 Note Search Provider
 =====================

+Gnote has included a search provider for some time, rendering this extension obsolete.

+### Old Summary
 A gnome-shell extension which searches [Gnote][1] or [Tomboy][2] notes and provides them in your shell overview.
 This extension requires at least version 3.4 of gnome-shell (for asynchronous search provider support).